gitter-badger/BlockServer/README.md

 Implement player save data (Unassigned)

-Please note that we are looking for contributers, I can't do this alone!
+Please note that we are looking for contributors, I can't do this alone!
-You can contact me at: blockserverproject@outlook.com
+You can contact us at: blockserverproject@outlook.com